 Idea Exchange respects the copyright, patent rights, trademark rights and moral rights of authors and intellectual property rights holders and seeks to educate Idea Exchange members about these rights with regard to Idea Exchange’s physical and digital collections.

-The majority of the materials in the Idea Exchange collection is subject to copyright.
+The majority of the materials in the Idea Exchange collection are subject to copyright.
 It is not the role of Idea Exchange staff to interpret the Copyright Act for members.
 Responsibility regarding copyright arising from the use and/or copying is the responsibility of the member making the copy, whether the member uses their own or Idea Exchange equipment.